DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 ```
 The general process is as follows:

-1. Pull in the sub-package you are testing (i.e. your sub-package included in _msspackages_)
+1. Pull in the sub-package you are testing (i.e. your sub-package included in _devex_sdk_)
 2. For each class and function in your sub-package, create a test function
 3. The test function should contain the same *test_* prefix
 4. Within the test function, an **assertion** must be made to test against